fex01/ansible-gitserver/README.md

 Disclaimer: I ignored variable precedence in my explanations (if you set the same variable in multiple location, for example group_vars & host_vars, which value applies?), please look that up at [Ansible - Variable precedence: Where should I put a variable?][ansible-precedence].

 ### Going back to Start
 What?
 After having finally a running Git server?
-Yes, but don't, it's quite easy, just repeat the steps of [Prepare your Raspberry Pi](#prepare-your-raspberry-pi) and you are ready to go again.
+Yes, but don't worry, it's quite easy.
+Just repeat the steps of [Prepare your Raspberry Pi](#prepare-your-raspberry-pi) and you are ready to go again.

 ### And Finish
 And now everything you have to do to get a brand new individualized Git server running is executing (remember to enter *your* encryption password when asked):